nmmsv/cse185-spring18-week4/labreport/CSE185_Week4_LabReport.md

 * How comparable were the replicates?
 Which 2 tissues were most similar?
 Include a figure or table summarizing your pairiwse analysis of each RNA-seq dataset.
 * How many diffentially expressed transripts did you find?
 Include screenshots of several examples from IGV.

+### ChIP-seq analysis
+* Describe the signal you see for H3K4me1 and H3K27ac.
+Where do these marks tend to fall?
+In introns? beginning of genes? end of genes?
+Do they look different between the different samples?
+Hypothesize why.
+Similarly describe the PhyloP track.

 ## Discussion